severalnines/docs/user-guide/mysql/manage.rst

 Configurations
 ``````````````

 Manage the configuration files of your database nodes.
-From here you can edit and/or detect whether your database configuration files are in sync and do not diverge.
-Any changes will not take effect until the database server/process is restarted.

-* **Edit/View**
-	- Edit and view your database configuration files.
-Any changes will not take effect until the database server/processes is restarted.
+Changes can be persisted to database variables across one node or a group of nodes at once, dynamic variables are changed directly without a restart.

+..
+Attention:: ClusterControl does not store configuration changes history so there is no versioning at the moment.
+Only one version is exist at one time.
+It always import the latest configuration files every 30 minutes and overwrite it in cmon DB.
+This limitation will be improved in the upcoming release where ClusterControl shall support configuration versioning with dynamic import interval.

-* **Restart**
+* **Save**
-	- This button will only appear under *Action* when ClusterControl detects configuration changes.
-Click to restart the database service for selected node.
+	- Save the changes that you have made and push them to the corresponding node.

-* **Reimport Configuration**
+* **Import**
 	- Re-import configuration if you have:
-		- Performed local configuration changes directly on the configuration files
+		- Performed local configuration changes directly on the configuration files.
-		- Restarted the mysql servers/performed a rolling restart after a configuration change
+		- Restarted the mysql servers/performed a rolling restart after a configuration change.

-* **Create New Template**
-	- Create a new MySQL configuration template file.
-This template can be used when adding a new node.
+	- ClusterControl will trigger a job to fetch the latest modification from each DB node.

+* **Change Parameter**
+	- The selected parameter will be changed or created in the specified group option.
+ClusterControl will attempt to dynamically set the configuration value if the parameter is valid.
+Then, the change can be persisted in the configuration file.
+	- For example, if you want to turn off ``read_only`` which is a dynamic variable, choose it from the parameter list and specify a new value 0.
+ClusterControl will then perform the change using 'SET GLOBAL' statement and make it persisted in the config file accordingly.

+..
+Attention:: If you change a global system variable, the value is remembered and used ONLY for new connections.

 Load Balancer
 ``````````````